PREVIOUS:

 • define the P’s essence using negative labels (pig, bitch…), rather than correctly identifying their actions as abusive

-• minimize or justify their own aggressive behavior
+• minimize or justify their own aggressive behavior so side with the P.

-HELPFUL – suggest the V :
+HELPFUL – Counter-intuitive suggestion to the V – THEY:

 • can leave the P as a compassionate act – for the abuser’s own good by removing the opportunity to act out their pain on someone else

-Helping to LEAVE
+Helping the V. to LEAVE